PulseDevelopmentGroup/go-spy-go/README.md

 This is mostly a learning-focused project, so the codebase is a mess.
 It will get better over time... hopefully

-# Go Development
+# Project Setup

-To develop in this project with Go, you must set your `$GOPATH` enviorment variable to the `/server` directory in the root of this project.
-The project can be run by running `go run main.go` from the `/server/src/spyfall` directory or running `go run spyfall` from the `/server` directory.
+The `spyfall-server` directory must be symlinked to your `$GOPATH/src/` directory in order to be properly recognized by Go.
+The `setup.bat` (Windows) or `setup.sh` (Linux) scrips can be used to achieve this.
+To run the Go server, React project, and MongoDB server (development enviorment) use the `start.sh` script (Linux)

 # JSON Info